sivareddyit/qubership-envgene/docs/application-manifest.md

    3. Effective set calculation for a Solution of Qubership applications
    4. Effective set calculation for a Solution of 3rd-party applications
    5. Effective set calculation for a mixed Solution of 3rd-party and Qubership applications
+3. As a environment configurator, I need to modify performance parameters while seeing baseline values to prevent context switching

 ## Proposed Approach